Nominations for APNIC Executive Council election now open

 The Executive Council (EC) serves as the governing body of APNIC, as defined in the APNIC By-laws.
-The membership of this body is selected by election, which are conducted by secret ballot of the membership.
+The membership of this body is selected by election, conducted by secret ballot of the membership.
 This document describes the procedures to be followed for the conduct of these elections.

 Nomination of candidates